 Work in animal models of WFS is progressing rapidly towards the identification of viable interventions for the ER stress related cell death Unfortunately, there is limited information on the pattern of neurologic changes associated with WFS.
 A better understanding of the neurodegenerative and neurodevelopmental changes in early WFS is a necessary first step towards being ready for future clinical trials.

 Thus, we have established the Washington University Wolfram Syndrome Research Clinic to understand the natural history of neurologic features of Wolfram Syndrome.
 Data from this ongoing study has revealed important insights into the neuropathological process in Wolfram Syndrome, providing guidance for physicians, parents, patients, and the design of clinical trials.
-If you are interested in more information on this study, please see the WU Wolfram Syndrome Research Clinic page.
+If you are interested in more information on this study, please see the Wolfram Syndrome Research Clinic page.